trident312/leetcode/README.md

 # leetcode
 Some basic leetcode problems you may encounter.
 Should work for the most part however there are definetly better ways to solve most of them.

-1. Anagram: Given two strings s and t, return true if t is an anagram of s, and false otherwise. (note my code doesn't include a false exception)
+1. Anagram: Given two strings s and t, return true if t is an anagram of s, and false otherwise.

 2. IsPrime: Tests to see whether or not a number is prime by checking the divisibilty and remainder.
 Prime numbers should only be divisble by 1 and themselves.